seb-hall/UniversalUI-Old/README.md

 UniversalUI won't be perfect for every project but here are some reasons to consider it for yours:

+- all the aspects of the brief mentioned above
-- quick setup for rapid prototyping
+- quick design for rapid prototyping
 - easy to use framework
 - native support for all major platforms
 - develop for one and support all the others with ease!